lemon3/mediathek-plus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A small helper to get the link for a given video from tvthek.orf.at or from on.orf.at.
+A small helper to get the source for a given video from on.orf.at.
-Useful to download videos on the run (mobile device).

-(btw.: this script doesn't download files, it's just a helper for fetching links).
+**Note: this script doesn't download files!**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>